autodesk-forks/USD/docs/user_guides/schemas/extGpuBuffer/external_gpu_buffer_proposal.md

   *second* `HgiVulkan` stands in for a producer with its own device; import route with imported semaphores.
 This is the acceptance case, since the single-device topology cannot by construction catch device-mismatch or UUID-negotiation bugs.
+  It publishes `directBindable = true`, so it covers import + zero-copy alias.
+- `--vulkanInterop --copy` (`testHdStExtGpuBuffer_Vulkan_Interop_Copy`) — the
+  same two-device import topology, but publishing `directBindable = false`, so Storm imports the foreign allocation and then GPU → GPU blits it into its aggregated VBO.
+This covers the import + blit path that the direct-bind interop test does not.

-All three publish `logicalDeviceId`, so the matching path is exercised, but none yet publishes a `rawHandle` from a *foreign* logical device — the case the gate exists for.
+All of them publish `logicalDeviceId`, so the matching path is exercised, but none yet publishes a `rawHandle` from a *foreign* logical device — the case the gate exists for.
 Covering it means having the two-device producer offer both handles and asserting the import route is still taken, which is worth adding since the failure it guards against is an adopted handle from the wrong namespace: undefined behaviour rather than a clean error.